PureNasher/user-styles/styles-clean/README.md

 The styles I use in Firefox.
-Everything I currently use is marked as 'testing.'

 To install a style, simply copy the code of the desired style into a blank Stylish style.